 Building the Bridge is a 12-module workshop for individuals living in poverty, to enable them to build their own path to a good-paying job, stable housing, and the ability to save for a rainy day.
 Participants are treated as the experts on their own lives, rather than expected to passively soak up information professionals deem necessary for improvement.

-A $10 stipend is paid to participants at each session and an additional $50 is awarded after completion of the program.
+A $10 stipend is paid to participants at each session and an additional $50 is awarded upon completion of the program.
 A simple meal is provided at each session, as well as transportation and childcare as needed.
 To fill out an Interest Application or download a PDF version of the form, click here.

-R Rules is an 11-module workshop, using “The R Rules: A guide for teens to identify and build resources” by Elizabeth Souther, designed specifically for middle and high school aged students.
-The workshop, like Getting Ahead, helps individuals in poverty build their resources and a future plan.
-Participants are treated as the experts on their own lives, rather than expected to passively soak up information professionals deems as necessary for improvement.
+R Rules is a workshop for teens, using “The R Rules: A guide for teens to identify and build resources” by Elizabeth Souther.
+The workshop, like Building the Bridge, helps individuals in poverty build resources and their own future plan.
+Participants are treated as the experts on their own lives, rather than expected to passively soak up information professionals deem necessary for improvement.

 A stipend is paid to participants at each session and a lump sum based on attendance is awarded after completion of the program.

-Staying Ahead is a support program for Getting Ahead and R Rules graduates interested in going further.
+Crossing the Bridge is a support program for graduates of Building the Building the Bridge and R Rules, who are interested in going further.
 Encouragers circle around each individual in order to strengthen their skills as they connect them with people and resources so they can become self-sufficient and walk out of poverty.
 A meal, transportation, and childcare are typically offered for these meetings.

-Bridges out of Poverty is a workshop offered to community leaders and professionals.
-Utilizing Ruby Payne’s book, “Bridges out of Poverty: Strategies for Professionals and Communities,” attendees learn how to build accurate mental models of poverty, discover and understand the “hidden rules” among economic classes, and improve agency policies and internal procedures to break down barriers that make it difficult for individuals to improve their lives.
+Discovering the Bridge is a workshop offered to community members, nonprofits, service providers, and businesses.
+Attendees learn how to build accurate mental models of poverty, understand why a culture of poverty is so hard to change and how to begin changing it, and improve agency policies and internal procedures to break down barriers that make it difficult for individuals to improve their lives.
 To fill out an Interest Application or download a PDF version of the form, click here.